stephencz/stephencz-com/about.md

 A list of guides can be found on the [Guides](/guides) page.

 ### Advertising and Affiliate Disclosure
-Running a website isn't free or effortless.
+Running a website isn't free.
 Accordingly, some pages on this website may display ads and/or affiliate links.

 Because my primary concern is creating high-quality content I've taken measures to minimize the impact of ads on the user experience.